Some of our services have changed. Please see our services page for more details

 These pages give more information on the specific condition.
 They should be read in conjunction with our Supporting employees with long term health conditions pages to help you understand how a workplace can assist in helping an employee return to and remain at work.

-• Type 1 are insulin dependent from diagnosis, it is not related to diet or weight and is not preventable or curable.
+• Type 1 are insulin-dependent from diagnosis.
+It is not related to diet or weight, and is not preventable or curable.

-• Type 2 can be linked to diet and weight and may be preventable, it can be controlled either by diet/ exercise, oral medication or insulin if the other treatment options have failed to give good control.
+• Type 2 can be linked to diet and weight and may be preventable.
+It can be controlled either by diet/exercise, oral medication, or insulin if the other treatment options have failed to give good control.

 However, having good control of the condition helps reduce the likelihood of this.